RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 CAs operating under this policy shall make public a description of how to obtain revocation information for the certificates they publish, and an explanation of the consequences of using dated revocation information.
 This information shall be given to subscribers during certificate request or issuance, and shall be readily available to any potential relying party.

 Revocation requests must be authenticated.
-Requests to revoke a certificate may be authenticated using that certificate\'s associated private key, regardless of whether or not the private key has been compromised***.***
+Requests to revoke a certificate may be authenticated using that certificate's associated private key, regardless of whether or not the private key has been compromised***.***

 Certificate suspension for CA certificates is not allowed by this policy.
 However, the use of certificate suspension for end entity certificates is allowed.

 ### Circumstances for Revocation

-A certificate shall be revoked when the binding between the subject and the subject's public key defined within the certificate is no longer considered valid.
-Examples of circumstances that invalidate the binding are---
+A certificate shall be revoked when the binding between the subject and the subject’s public key defined within the certificate is no longer considered valid.
+Examples of circumstances that invalidate the binding are—

   - Identifying information or affiliation components of any names in the certificate becomes invalid.
 This would include evidence that a wild card certificate has been issued with a name where PKI Sponsor does not exercise control of the entire name space associated with the wild card certificate.

--   Privilege attributes asserted in the subscriber's certificate are reduced.
+  - Privilege attributes asserted in the subscriber’s certificate are reduced.

   - The subscriber can be shown to have violated the stipulations of its subscriber agreement.

   - There is reason to believe the private key has been compromised.

   - The subscriber or other authorized party (as defined in the CPS) asks for his/her certificate to be revoked.

   - The failure of a CA to adequately adhere to the requirements of this CP or the approved CPS.
 For example, there is strong evidence that the CA has failed to comply with the requirements of section 6.7 of the CP.

 In addition, for id-fpki-common-public-trusted-serverAuth certificates, a certificate shall be revoked when:

   - The CA obtains evidence that the issuing CA (or Subordinate CA) no longer complies with the requirements of section 6.7.
 In this case, all certificates under an issuing CA or subordinate CA shall be revoked.

   - The CA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name.

 Whenever any of the above circumstances are reported, the appropriate authority shall review the circumstances and make a revocation decision.
 The revocation decision shall be made based on appropriate criteria, to include:

   - The nature of the alleged problem;

   - The number of Certificate Problem Reports received about a particular Certificate or Subscriber; and

   - Relevant legislation.

 If it is determined that revocation is required, the associated certificate shall be revoked and placed on the CRL.
 Revoked certificates shall be included on all new publications of the certificate status information until the certificates expire.

 ### Who Can Request Revocation

 Within the PKI, a CA may summarily revoke certificates within its domain.
 A written notice and brief explanation for the revocation shall subsequently be provided to the subscriber.
-The RA can request the revocation of a subscriber's certificate on behalf of any authorized party as specified in the CPS.
+The RA can request the revocation of a subscriber’s certificate on behalf of any authorized party as specified in the CPS.
 A subscriber may request that its own certificate be revoked.
-The human sponsor of a device can request the revocation of the device's certificate.
+The human sponsor of a device can request the revocation of the device’s certificate.
 Other authorized agency officials may request revocation as described in the CPS.

 The CA shall provide Subscribers, Relying Parties, Application Software Suppliers, and other third parties with clear instructions for reporting suspected Private Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, inappropriate conduct, or any other matter related to Certificates.
 The CA shall publicly disclose the instructions through a readily accessible online means.